Center for Practice

 - Affirm Accessibility must be checked AND

-- Kaltura or embed is selected, or youtube is selected and a title is entered.
+- Kaltura or embed is selected, or YouTube or Vimeo is selected and a title is entered.

 The video will not display on the live site until the issue above is resolved.

 Cincinnati Law offers you a wide range of options to help you build skills in litigation, mediation, negotiation and dispute resolution.
 Our simulated and real-world experiences help prepare you to practice as litigators and ADR practitioners.

 - American Bar Association-sponsored competitions in Negotiation and other transactional or subject-matter specific negotiation competitions.

 - Cincinnati Law’s Trial Practice Team national and regional competitions